[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 with Dr. Garry Warren

 in the mountains of Cuba, and I was unsure of his motives for needing to know.
-I thank Donna Hickman -- Shoals teacher and journalist who has studied Army Public Affairs at Fort Meade, Maryland -- for asking me how I got into Shoals radio announcing when she interviewed me for an article on Sam Phillip's WJOI and Muscle Shoals music.
-To see Stephen Root -- the Tishomingo Radio Station Manager at Burnsville Bottom in "O Brother, Where Art Thou?", released in 2000 -- CLICK for more University Film Festival Photos by Eddie Foote of Root; Jay KLOS, Huntsville and Florence, Alabama, businessman; Tonya Holly, Cypress Moon Productions; George Lindsey; "Lindsey Junior"; Garry Warren, UNA Dean; and others including Alabama Film Office officials at Film Festival in April 2000.
-Oh, by the way, Jerry Phillips -- Sam Phillips' son who owns and runs the radio stations in old WJOI building on Sam Phillips' Street in Florence -- now lives on Pickwick Lake at Eastport in Tishomingo County.
-Was the movie's Flivver driving on via Walker Switch and Iuka to Eastport in 1937?]
+I thank Donna Hickman -- Shoals teacher and journalist who has studied Army Public Affairs at Fort Meade, Maryland and in February 2010 is in Iraq -- for asking me how I got into Shoals radio announcing when she interviewed me for an article on Sam Phillip's WJOI and Muscle Shoals music.
+To see Stephen Root -- the Tishomingo Radio Station Manager at Burnsville Bottom in "O Brother, Where Art Thou?", released in 2000 -- CLICK HERE for more University Film Festival Photos by Eddie Foote of Root; Jay KLOS, Huntsville and Florence, Alabama, businessman; Tonya Holly, Cypress Moon Productions; George Lindsey; "Lindsey Junior"; Garry Warren, UNA Dean; and others including Alabama Film Office officials at Film Festival in April 2000.
+Bobbie Hurt, founder of the George Lindsey UNA Film Festival, is a first cousin of Jud Phillips' wife Dean.

 Chotank Gives Tishomingo Radio Station Recording Clip from Movie